Admitted as a solicitor: 2006

-Robyn has an in depth understanding of the Criminal Justice System having served in the Metropolitan Police.
-His uses his understanding of the workings of Police Officers, to the advantage of his clients when examining police witnesses.
+Robyn has an in depth understanding of the Criminal Justice System having served in the Metropolitan Police and retiring as a Sergeant in 2005.
 Qualifying as a Solicitor in 2006 he gained Higher Rights of Audience in 2008 rapidly gaining experience in weighty matters such as Murder, Sexual Offences, Fraud and Proceeds of Crime.
 He was called to the Bar at Middle Temple in October 2013.

 R v.
 X Snaresbrook Crown Court

 Robyn was led by Queen’s Counsel in a macabre case where the body of the deceased had been dissected and stored in three suitcases before being abandoned in a country lay-by where it were found after a failed attempt by the defendant to incinerate the remains.
 Robyn's knowledge and understanding of the disclosure of unused material was particularly useful.
 The defendant was convicted and sentenced to life imprisonment.

 Serious physical violence

 The defendant was charged with GBH s.18.
 Robyn obtained disclosure of the police crime report and the details of the police investigation seriously undermined the account that a witness gave in his statement.
 The defendant was acquitted.